reduxjs/redux-toolkit/docs/usage/migrating-rtk-2.md

 In 2019, we began a community-powered conversion of the Redux codebase to TypeScript.
 The original effort was discussed in [#3500: Port to TypeScript](https://github.com/reduxjs/redux/issues/3500), and the work was integrated in PR [#3536: Convert to TypeScript](https://github.com/reduxjs/redux/issues/3536).

-However, the TS-converted code in master has sat around since then, unused and unpublished, due to concerns about possible compatibility issues with the existing ecosystem (as well as general inertia on our part).
+However, the TS-converted code sat around in the repo for several years, unused and unpublished, due to concerns about possible compatibility issues with the existing ecosystem (as well as general inertia on our part).

 Redux core v5 is now built from that TS-converted source code.
 In theory, this should be almost identical in both runtime behavior and types to the 4.x build, but it's very likely that some of the changes may cause types issues.